7 ways to end FGM

 “Some of them want to cling to this tradition, even though they are aware of the consequences."

-Her mother, Fatoumata adds: "I don’t think it’s normal for a woman not to enjoy sex.
-It doesn’t matter whether you are a man or a woman, once you are married both of you should have pleasure in bed."
+Her mother, Fatoumata adds: "I don’t think it’s normal for a woman not to enjoy sex."

 4. Speak out about the risks and realities of FGM